apache/zeppelin/docs/interpreter/springxd.md

 > Note: The `Name` of the instance is used only to distinct the instances while binding them to the `Notebook`.
 The `Name` is irrelevant inside the `Notebook`.
 In the `Notebook` you must use `%xd.stream` or `%xd.job` tag.

 ### Bind to Notebook
 In the `Notebook` click on the `settings` icon in the top right corner.
-The select/deselect the XD interpreter to be bound with the `Notebook`.
+Then select/deselect the XD interpreter to be bound with the `Notebook`.

 ### Configuration
 You can modify the configuration of the SpringXD from the `Interpreter` section.
 The SpringXD interpreter express the following properties: